My youth pastor said that worship is more than just singing the words; we need to be thinking about the words.

 It’s called Satan (along with the troublesome triplets named me, myself, and I).

-Somehow, my focus can be placed on my family, my friends, my phone, and everything else in my life without a problem.
-How come I can’t focus on Jesus for less than 30 minutes a week?
+Somehow, my focus can be on my family, friends, phone, and everything else in my life without a problem.
+But why can’t I focus on Jesus for 90 minutes a week at church?

 Because I’m a mess.

-If I have a math test to take, I’m going to focus on math by saturating myself with the study of equations, asking my teacher questions, and doing practice problems.
-Likewise, I’m going to focus on Christ by saturating myself with the study of His Word, talking to Him, and exercising my faith by doing good deeds.
+If I have a math test to take, I need to prepare for it by studying of equations, asking my teacher questions, and doing practice problems.
+Likewise, to prepare for worship, I need to read the Bible, pray, and exercise my faith by following His commands.

 I can’t expect results right away.
 It takes weeks to study something and have the information memorized.
 And we’re not simply memorizing God’s Word.
-We are diving into the Christian walk so that on Sunday mornings, we’ll be able to sing “How Great Thou Art” and actually be able think of the ways that God has been great toward us.
+We’re growing closer to God and understanding who He is so that on Sunday mornings, we’ll be able to sing “How Great Thou Art” and actually be able think of the ways that God has been great toward us.

-It may take me a long time to see the difference between pleasing God and trying to make Him love me more.
-(And most likely, I’ll discuss this topic again.)
+When we choose to worship God, we’re choosing to honor Him.
+However, our salvation isn’t dependent on our choice to worship.
+(It may take me a long time to see the difference between honoring God and trying to make Him love me more, but that’s another topic for another time.)

 Give unto the Lord the glory due to His name; worship the Lord in the beauty of holiness.
 (Psalm 29:2 NKJV)

-God smiles when we worship Him.
-It gives Him glory.
-We need to worship Him because He’s done so many amazing things for us!
-Don’t do it so He will grow in His love for you.
-Do it so you will grow in your love for Him.
+We need to worship God because He’s done so many amazing things for us!
+Don’t do it so He will grow in His love for you; do it so you will grow in your love for Him.